Hypfer/hass-scene_presets/Readme.md

 # Scene Presets

-This custom_component is an offensively low effort way of implementing the Philips Hue Scenes in Home Assistant without the Hue bridge due to the whole Hue Account kerfuffle.
+This custom_component is an implementation of an idea not all too dissimilar to what the Philips Hue app calls Scenes.

-Please be aware that this is still very much in a slowly evolving early WIP state.
+Apart from that though, it has nothing to do with Hue.
+No bridge required.

+Everything has been implemented entirely inside this custom_component, meaning that it works with every `light` entity.<br/>
+No vendor restrictions.
+No need for special bridges.<br/>
+And, most importantly, no account required :-)

-Installations as a HACS custom repository should be possible.
+For now, installation is done by setting up this repo as a HACS custom repository.<br/>
-You can then set it up via a config flow that does nothing. 👍
+After the install via HACS, you must then set it up via a config flow that does nothing. 👍

 ## Usage

 For basic usage, open the Home Assistant sidebar, navigate to "Scene Presets", select your lights and then click on a preset image to apply it.

-For advanced usage, use the Home Assistant DevTools and call the services provided by the component directly.
+For advanced usage, use the Home Assistant DevTools and call the services provided by the custom_component directly.<br/>
-This will change in the future
+Preset IDs can be found in the overview here: [assets](./custom_components/scene_presets/assets/Readme.md)

 ## Screenshots